The Highest Credit Scores Explained

 Paying Bills on Time

-Achieving the highest credit score takes an incredible amount of discipline, but it will be worth it in the long term.
-Paying your bills on time is the single most important factor in increasing your credit score.
+Achieving the highest credit score takes incredible discipline, but it will be worth it in the long term.

-Nobody wants higher interest rates so keep thinking about that when trying to achieve a better score.
+Nobody wants higher interest rates, so keep thinking about that when trying to achieve a better score.
 Staying in good standing is crucial to your success.

 Keep Your Accounts Open

 Even if you have old accounts you never use, don’t close them down.
-They contribute to your credit utilization, and it is ideal to stay below using 30% of the available credit.
-With more accounts open, you will find it easier to stay below this level.
+They contribute to your credit utilization, and staying below using 30% of the available credit is ideal.

 One of the misconceptions about achieving the highest credit score is thinking that closing your accounts is beneficial.
 You will want to maintain the best possible credit utilization ratio.
 Doing so will help you with getting a good credit score.